 - emotional purchases.

-Fun messages to consumers highlight your brand personality and make you approachable.
+Fun messages to consumers highlight your brand personality.
+They make you approachable.
 Focus on local events.
-Remind customers that you are a convenient, reliable resource.
-Customer testimonials should focus on friendly/helpful service and their emotions (like delight!) with your store or your services.
+Then, remind customers that you are a convenient.
+Become a reliable resource.
+Focus your customer testimonials on friendly or helpful service.
+Use emotions – like delight – to describe your store and services.

 Business (B2B) Marketing Plan

-Business messages focus on the economics of purchasing from or using your business.
-Highlight key business customers in testimonials to create even deeper ties to them and create a virtuous cycle of mutual promotion.
-(Be sure your business is highlighted in their emails to customers as well.)
-Business offers should highlight commercial-grade products offered by your store or business as well as your efficiency and knowledge.
+Business messages focus on economics and reliability.
+Highlight business customers in testimonials to create deep ties to them.
+Create a virtuous cycle of mutual promotion.
+(Be sure your business is highlighted in their emails to customers.
+Then do the same for them.)
+Business offers should highlight commercial products.
+Businesses also value efficiency and knowledge.
 If you deliver, make sure your business customers know.
-Customer testimonials should focus on your store as a great partner and service-provider to successful firms.
+Finally, your business testimonials should showcase partnerships to successful firms.

-Understand the basic differences between the two basic customer types to make your marketing more effective throughout the year.
-Your marketing investments will pay off and your sales will increase.
+First, understand the differences between the two customer types.
+Then, tailor your marketing throughout the year.
+Your marketing investments will pay off.
+While your sales increase.

-Contact us for Creative marketing plans and execution for both types of customers.
+Contact us for creative marketing plans for both types of customers.